 Though a dandy, the pugnacious Whistler’s conflicts were not merely artistic: he had started a brawl on board the ship home, and then received a beating – from no one knows whom — upon his arrival back in London.
 At some point before or after this, he took boxing lessons from a professional pugilist in London.

 While Whistler was away from London, he gave power of attorney to his flame-haired mistress Joanna Hiffernan so she could look after his finances and sell his paintings.
 Jo had spent the previous summer with him and Courbet in Trouville, France.
 In those leisurely months, they had enjoyed seafood, casinos and dips in the ocean with Claude Monet and others.
 Jo clowned around to cheer Whistler up and sang Irish songs in the evenings.
 She had modeled for Courbet several times; he painted her as La Belle Irlandaise (The Beautiful Irishwoman).
-Now she went to Paris, posing for Courbet’s erotic paintings Sleep (for the Turkish ambassador who had missed the opportunity, the previous year, to buy Venus jealously pursuing Psyche) and The Origin of the World and likely had an affair with him.
+Now she went to Paris, posing for Courbet’s erotic painting Sleep (for the Turkish ambassador who had missed the opportunity, the previous year, to buy Venus jealously pursuing Psyche), and likely had an affair with him.
 Whistler broke off with her some time after his return from South America.

 Tissot’s Dutch friend, Lourens Tadema (later Lawrence Alma-Tadema), had moved from Antwerp to Brussels, where his paintings won him acclaim and honors.
 His highly detailed and scholarly pictures now showed the influence of the archaeological excavations at Pompeii and Herculaneum that he had seen on his honeymoon in 1863.
 In mid-May, 1866, Tadema and his wife, Pauline, traveled to London for a fancy-dress ball given at the St. John’s Wood home of his dealer, Ernest Gambart.
 For the occasion, Tadema had painted In the Peristylum (No. 75, 1866).
 Gambart had purchased fourteen of Tadema’s paintings to date, but he had not sold them: Tadema found thirteen of them hanging on Gambart’s own walls.
 Gambart actually was selling some of Tadema’s early work to a client in America, and he reassured the artist that his work would sell in Britain soon.
 Two of Tadema’s pictures, Returning home from market (No. 70, 1865) and Entrance to a Roman theatre (No. 74, 1866), were on view through Gambart in London and earning praise.
 In the autumn of 1866, Tadema’s Preparations for the festivities (No. 72) won a major award in Brussels.